For those of us who love makeup, it can be hard to figure out if it is worth it to buy a more expensive item.

 Blush & Bronzer: Similar to eyeshadow, blush and bronzer are two makeup items that can last a long time.
 I’ve only finished two blushes in my life, and I’ve been wearing makeup for over ten years!

 High-quality blushes and bronzers are more pigmented so a little goes a long way and the finish is much smoother.
-I splurged and purchased this Chanel powder to use as a bronzer.
+A couple of years ago, I splurged and purchased this Chanel powder to use as a bronzer.
 Look, I usually think “designer” brand makeup is a waste money but I did enjoy this bronzer.
-After using it everyday for a year, I have finally made a dent.
+After using it everyday for years, I have finally hit pan.
 Even with daily use, it will last me another 1 – 2 years.

 Yes, a $90 blush is a lot, but if it lasts you for three years it is “cheaper” than a $20 one that needs to be replaced